slepic/slexphp-simple-http-api-client/README.md

 It will also process request body serialization and response body deserialization according to passed and received content-type headers.

+Implementation should by default fallback to application/json content type request body serializer if no request content-type header is provided.
-Implementation should by default fallback to application/json content type.
+Implementation should also by default fallback to application/json content type response body deserializer if no response content-type header is received from the server.

 Nevertheless, passsing request content-type explicitly in request headers is recommended.
+Because using a default request body serializer doesn't imply adding default content-type header to the actual request.

 #### `Slexphp\Http\SimpleApiClient\Contracts\ApiResponseInterface`